Retina & Vitreous

 Laser / injections May be considered where clinically required.

-Retina treatment and eye examination at Anand Eye Centre Aligarh
+Retina and vitreous eye examination at Anand Eye Centre Aligarh

 Retina symptoms should not be ignored.
 Sudden vision loss, flashes, a curtain-like shadow or new floaters need prompt eye evaluation.